How to Choose a Bike, According to Science – 10 Factors to Consider

 Drum brakes: Rugged and sealed, drum brakes are low-maintenance beasts.
 Because of the integrated and enclosed wheel rear hub, they are 100% dust, water, moisture, and all sorts of weather resistant.
 The durability makes them heavy-duty than rim and disc brakes.

 The upside to these brakes is that they’re perfect for daily use.
-But they lack the stopping power for mountain bikes, especially on dirt trails.
+But they lack the stopping power for mountain bikes (by the way, if you're curious about some of the history of mountain biking, check out this article), especially on dirt trails.
 The best match for these are commuter and hybrid bikes.

 Coaster brakes: If you’re looking for basic brake function, specifically the kind you find in children’s bikes, coaster brakes are it.
 They pedal backwards to slow down the bike.
 Plus, you use them without the involvement of cables, levers, or rear gears.
 If you are looking for a kids bike, coaster brakes offer plenty without the need of hand strength or stamina.

 The only downside to using coaster brakes is that you have certain grounds to stay away from.
 For example, according to one report, coaster brakes don’t work well with downhill slopes.